zesty-io/zesty-org/services/ecosystems.md

 The above line of Parsley code would attempt to access the Instance's \(with the ZUID `8-x1y2z3-b4c5d6f7`\) footer view.

-> :warning:**_NOTE:_**  This feature requires activation.
+> **_NOTE:_**  This feature requires activation.
 Please connect with your Account Manager if you would like to use EcoCode.

 ### EcoCode Scope